jamiejennings/rosie-pattern-language/doc/rpl.md

 |  `grammar ... end`          | Define a proper grammar; assignments and aliases appear in place of `...` |

+A statement may have modifiers, which are [explained below](#statement-modifiers).
+Briefly, they are:

 | Modifier | Meaning                                  | Example                          |
 |----------|------------------------------------------|----------------------------------|
 | `alias`  | Create an alias for a pattern expression | `alias d = [:digit:]`            |